We understand that unexpected things happen. Sometimes this means a change of plans.

-If you let us know before 3.00pm the day before your booking there is no cancellation fee.
+If you let us know before 3.00pm 48 hours (2 BUSINESS days) before your booking there is no cancellation fee.

-If you cancel your booking after 3.00 pm the day before, you will be charged a minimum cancellation fee of two hours.
+If you cancel your booking after 3.00 pm after that time you will be charged 100% of the fee for the time you had booked.

 Your privacy is important to us.
 Carers That Drive has an ongoing obligation to manage Personal Information in accordance with the law.

 We have adopted the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (the Privacy Act).
 These Principles govern the way we collect, use, disclose, store, secure and dispose of Personal Information.

 The Australian Privacy Principles are available on the website of The Office of the Australian Information Commissioner at www.aoic.gov.au